 What kind of attacks?

-Phishing and social engineering attacks are now experienced by 85 percent of organization, which is a concern when people continue to be a weak link in cyber security defense.
+Phishing and social engineering attacks are now experienced by 85 percent of organisations, which is a concern when people continue to be a weak link in cyber security defense.

 Phishing is a cyber-attack that uses disguised email as a weapon.
 The goal is to trick the email recipient into believing that the message is something they want or need — a request from their bank, for instance, or a note from someone in their company — and to click a link or download an attachment.